Steps to become a Lawyer/Attorney in Oregon

 - Are you licensed in another US jurisdiction?
 If so, you must demonstrate active, substantial and continuous practice for five of the past seven years

 Licensing and Admission to the Bar

 Oregon bar exam results are normally mailed to you within six weeks of taking the examination.
 You will be given instructions for your bar admission ceremony (if you pass).

-Now that You’ve Been Admitted to the Bar in Oregon
+You’ve Been Admitted to the Bar in Oregon

 What a milestone you have passed!
 You are now a licensed member of the Oregon bar!
 During your first Continuing Legal Education (CLE) reporting period, you must complete 15 credits that includes 10 practical skills, one legal ethics, one child abuse reporting, and one elimination of bias course.
 You must also participate in the State Bar’s New Lawyer Mentoring Program (NLMP) during your first year of practice.
 This program offers you individual guidance on what makes up a highly competent legal practice.
 Additionally, it promotes collegiality, professionalism and civility among Oregon attorneys.
 Your mentor can answer just about any question that you may have in starting out as a new Oregon lawyer.

 Where should you work, as a new lawyer in Oregon?
 Should you open your own solo practice, join an existing legal firm, work for a corporation, or what?
 There are two Fortune 500 corporations in Oregon, which may hire legal help from time to time: Nike in Beaverton and Lithia Motors, Inc. in Medford.
 Other companies with locations in Oregon that may need legal assistance include accounting firm PricewaterhouseCoopers LLP n Portland, and Microsoft Corporation in Portland and Tigard.